You may be wondering, what was the ‘Enlightenment’ and when did the ‘Age of Enlightenment’ occur?

 9. Thomas Paine (1737–1809)

-An English writer and philosopher Thomas Paine became known as one of the founding fathers of the American Revolution.
-His pamphlet, Common Sense, published in 1776, stated that the American colonists should rise up against the English.
-It was an instant hit with the colonies, which did just that.
+The English-born writer and philosopher Thomas Paine became one of the founding fathers of the American Revolution.
+His pamphlet, Common Sense, published in 1776, encouraged American colonists to rise up against the English.
+It became hugely popular within the colonies, and those who were inspired by Paine’s writing soon followed his advice and challenged English authority.

-He was also enthralled by the French Revolution and in his major work, The Rights of Man, he railed against absolutist monarchy.
+Paine was also enthralled by the French Revolution.
+In his major work, The Rights of Man, he railed against absolutist monarchy.
 He was granted honorary French citizenship and had a role in the National Convention.
-He voted for the Republic, but was against the execution of Louis.
+He voted for the Republic, but did not agree that the execution of Louis XVI was neccessary.

 10. David Hume (1711-1776)

-One of the best known philosophers of the Scottish Enlightenment, Hume was sceptical on a range of philosophical subjects – for instance epistemology and the philosophy of religion.
+One of the best known philosophers of the Scottish Enlightenment, Hume was sceptical on a range of philosophical subjects.
+He attacked several theories supposedly explaining the existence of God, such as the Teleological Argument, otherwise known as the “argument from design”.
 His determination of morality was the immediate forerunner to the classic utilitarian views of Jeremy Bentham and John Stuart Mill.

 His moral outlook was much more conservative than subsequent political radicals.
-He believed for instance that the British governments are best run through a strong monarchy.
+He believed, for instance, that the British governments would function best through the existence of a strong and influential monarchy.